 For safety sake, nobody should ever attempt to extinguish a fire unless in a dire emergency.
 If you find a fire or are alerted by a fire alarm system and need to evacuate a building, the first response should be to find the nearest fire exit.
 If however the exit route is blocked, using the right fire extinguisher to create a pathway might be an option to aid escape.

 Regulatory Reform (Fire Safety) Order 2005 requires that employees are provided with adequate fire safety training.
-As part of this you may choose to train all staff how to use a fire extinguisher.
+As part of this, you may choose to train all staff how to use a fire extinguisher.

 If you should have cause to discharge a fire extinguisher you should always inform the person responsible for fire safety who will arrange for a replacement to be installed.

-Fire extinguishers covering public or commercial premises are commonly serviced annually, and it is during this process that expired units will most often be replaced.
 If you have one of Tecserv UK’s fire extinguisher maintenance packages, our engineer on site will generally take away any expired extinguishers either as part of the servicing agreement.